tsusanto/gt/_posts/2025-08-21-ground-beef-japanese-curry.md

 ---
-title: "Trout Dinner"
+title: "Ground Beef Japanese Curry with Roasted Vegetables"
 image:
-  thumbnail: /images/trout-dinner.jpg
+  thumbnail: /images/ground-beef-japanese-curry.jpg
 categories:
   - recipe
 tags:
   - bento
-last_modified_at: 2025-09-01T10:19:00-05:00
+last_modified_at: 2025-09-07T10:19:00-05:00
 ---

-* pan fried trout
+* ground beef japanese curry with roasted Vegetables
-* quick pickled cucumbers
+* pickled cabbage and carrots
-* braised egg tofu with ground pork
-* pork, daikon and carrot soup
+* tofu seaweed miso soup
+* iced cinnamon orange tea from Market Spice in Seattle

+We love this cinnamon orange tea we bought from a store called Market Spice in Pike Place Market in Seattle.
+G and I visited in June for my nephew's college graduation ceremony.

 G and I have both never leased cars before, but with the recent rebates and amazing lease deals, we decided to lease a new electric Hyundai Ioniq for 3 years.

 The total lease cost works out to be $4100 per year, which is less than the annual depreciation of our Lexus gas car.